 For most projects, labour forms a big component of the overall costs of the project.
 As with any other costs, PPO allows for this labour cost to be recorded against the project at the detail that is required.

-The ability to track summarised labour cost against budget and actual amounts, is especially important for external facing projects where the labour cost is invoiced to clients.
+The ability to track summarised labour costs against budget and actual amounts is especially important for external-facing projects where the labour cost is invoiced to clients.